The Exhibit Story

 Scientists work by posing important, new questions, developing theories, and inventing tools and techniques to answer their questions and test their theories.
 Scientists need to have a lot of particles together in one place to study, so they make their own.
-Scientists at Fermilab create particles by colliding protons into particle targets.
-Sometimes the protons collide with fixed particle targets (hydrogen ions, iron, tungsten, etc.); sometimes the protons collide with moving antiprotons.
+Scientists at Fermilab create particles by colliding beams of particles into particle targets.
+Sometimes the beams collide with fixed particle targets (hydrogen ions, iron, tungsten, etc.); sometimes the beams collide with moving particles (protons, antiprotons, etc.).
 When these collisions take place (scientists call them events), new particles are created.
 Scientists record and study how the newly created particles move away from the collision point (scatter).
 By observing this behavior of the particles, scientists can learn about them and the forces that control their interactions and sometimes discover particles not seen before.

 Tools - What We Use to Do Our Work

 The instruments that particle physicists use for their studies include accelerators, detectors and powerful computers.
-Accelerators increase the energy of the protons.
-The smaller the particle to be studied, the higher the energy (mass) of the protons, and the bigger the accelerator must be.
-The particles scientists want to study are so small that they cannot be seen by the human eye or the most powerful microscope.
+Accelerators increase the energy of the particle beams.
+The smaller the particle to be studied, the higher the energy (mass) of the beam, and the bigger the accelerator must be.
+Scientists want to study particles so small that the human eye or the most powerful microscope cannot see them.
 They build huge detectors to track the particles as they move.
-Scientists need computers to collect, store and analyze the information because the experiments create a lot of data over a very short period of time, because many of the newly created particles live for fleeting moments, and because the computer allows scientists to reconstruct the data into an event ..
+Scientists need computers to collect, store and analyze the information because the experiments create a lot of data over a very short period of time, because many of the newly created particles live for fleeting moments, and because the computer allows scientists to reconstruct the data into an event.

 Connections - The Biggest and Smallest Things in the Universe